Table.hook('creating')

 Parameters

-primKey The primary key of the object being added, or undefined in case primary key will be created by the system.
+primKey The primary key of the object being added, or undefined when the primary key is created by the system.

 obj Object that is about to be created.
 Modification of obj will affect what will be added to the database.